kiwitcms/Kiwi/docs/source/guide/introduction.rst

 **Question:** How do I show all test executions for a particular Product/Plan/Build/Environment ?

-**Answer:** Navigate to Advanced Search and filter Test Runs by desired properties.
+**Answer:** Navigate to **Search::Search Test Runs** and filter Test Runs by desired properties.
-If you want to filter runs from a particular Test Plan make sure to specify Test Plan filtering conditions as well.
-You can also filter Test Runs by tags and environment if necessary.
+If you want to filter runs from a particular Test Plan make sure to specify the plan name in the **Plan** field.
+You can also filter Test Runs by tags and environment if necessary, specifying multiple values separated by comma.

 **Question:** Is this the first time that Test Case is failing on envrionment X/Y/Z ?

 **Answer 1:** Open **Case Runs** tab for that particular Test Case and examine the results by hand.

-**Answer 2:** Perform the advanced search described above and use the product build and environment information to answer this question.
+**Answer 2:** Perform the search described above and use the product version and environment information to answer this question.
 This is the preferred way to do this!